 All shortlisted entrants to the IPA’s Scotland Student Advertising Awards are to receive paid internships at some of Scotland’s leading advertising agencies.
-The final results of the competition, which seeks out potential future stars of the advertising industry, were announced this evening at the annual IPA Scotland Members’ Reception in Edinburgh (10 May 2018).
+The final results of the competition, which seeks out potential future stars of the advertising industry, were announced at the annual IPA Scotland Members’ Reception in Edinburgh.

 The competition, which required entrants to create a campaign for Scottish arts-in-health charity Hearts & Minds, awarded the top prize awarded to Anastasia Pantechi and Emilie Lumineau from Edinburgh Napier University.
 Their winning entry, ‘Big Shoes to Fill’, impressed the judges with its originality and scope, and included a range of campaign ideas including: